logo

 Physiological Changes During Week 24 of Pregnancy

-• Breasts: Your breasts are continuing to prepare for breastfeeding.
-You may notice more pronounced veins and some women may start leaking colostrum, a nutrient-rich fluid.
+Your breasts are continuing to prepare for breastfeeding.
+You may notice more pronounced veins; some women may start leaking colostrum, a nutrient-rich fluid.

-• Respiratory and Cardiovascular Systems: As your growing uterus pushes up against your diaphragm, you might feel more breathless, especially after physical exertion.
-The increased blood volume in your body may cause you to feel light-headed or dizzy at times.
+As your growing uterus pushes up against your diaphragm, you might feel more breathless, especially after physical exertion.
+The increased blood volume in your body may cause you to feel light-headed or dizzy.
 Make sure to stay hydrated and avoid standing up quickly.

-• Uterus and Cervical Position: Your uterus is now about the size of a melon and continues to grow.
-This may increase pressure on your pelvic area, causing you to feel more discomfort.
+Your uterus is now about the size of a melon and continues to grow.
+This may increase pressure on your pelvic area, causing more discomfort.

-• Vaginal Discharge: Clear or milky discharge is normal, but keep an eye out for any changes in colour, texture, or smell, which could indicate an infection.
+Clear or milky discharge is expected but look for any changes in colour, texture, or smell that could indicate an infection.

 TopTips for Week 24